droark/bitcoin-dev-notes/Bitcoin_Core_source_breakdown.md

 ./contrib/filter-lcov.py - A Python script that, when combined with *lcov -r* (removes duplicate entries), acts as a significantly faster version of *lcov -r*. [*Added in 0.15*](https://github.com/bitcoin/bitcoin/pull/10565).

+./contrib/gitian-build.py - Script that simplifies the process of creating a Gitian build. [*Moved from ./contrib/gitian-build.sh in 0.17*](https://github.com/bitcoin/bitcoin/pull/13623).

-./contrib/gitian-build.sh - Script that simplifies the process of creating a Gitian build. [*Added in 0.14*](https://github.com/bitcoin/bitcoin/pull/8566).
+~~./contrib/gitian-build.sh~~ - Script that simplifies the process of creating a Gitian build. *[Added in 0.14](https://github.com/bitcoin/bitcoin/pull/8566) and [moved to ./contrib/gitian-build.py in 0.17](https://github.com/bitcoin/bitcoin/pull/13623).

 ./contrib/install\_db4.sh - OpenBSD/UNIX shell script for installing BerkeleyDB 4.8. [*Added in 0.16*](https://github.com/bitcoin/bitcoin/pull/11702).